FreddieRidell/combat-logic/README.md

 This should obviously be audited, a poorly build gambit system could result in widely over/underpowered tome entries.
 This does also have the advantage that we can tweak the properties of entries, and have them updated against the scores of all other non-updated items

+Come to think of it, as the gambit system is data driven as well, we could perhaps also automatically generate and rank a set of gambits.

+We also need to consider some measure of synergy, so that given one tome entry, we can pick others that synergise well.
+It makes no sense to value a warhammer highly, if you're a wizard